Skip to main content

 • “Beautiful, artistic graphics.”

-• “I wanted to complete the series because damn, Beholder 1 and 2 are such good games, but this is literally unplayable.
-There are tons of bugs and the game is overall terribly optimized.
+• “I wanted to complete the series because Beholder 1 and 2 are such good games, but this is literally unplayable.
+There are tons of bugs and the game is terribly optimized.
 Not even Beholder 2, with far better graphics, was that laggy.
-Since I started to play this one, I can't even finish the game; it just crashes no matter what I do.
-Trust me, I never had a game crashing this much.
-Optimize and fix this thing.”
+Since I started playing this one, I can't even finish the game; it just crashes no matter what I do.
+Optimize and fix this.”

 • “Another flaw is how basic the graphics menu is in the settings section, so it's not easy to adjust how much it will require from your machine.”